 - Members of the ShipBob workforce must use extreme caution when opening email attachments received from unknown senders, which may contain malware.
 Members of the ShipBob workforce must also use extreme caution when opening or determining whether to respond to emails that may be considered phishing.

 - In the event that consultants or contractors are required to handle confidential data or information, they must sign a ShipBob Independent Contractor Agreement and a ShipBob Data Processing Agreement (where applicable) prior to beginning specified contract work.

 - Recording Equipment

 Video surveillance systems shall be reviewed under the guidance and supervision of the People Ops department in accordance with ShipBob policies as well as local, state, and federal laws.
-Personnel with access to the surveillance systems must abide by the ShipBob Code of Conduct when utilizing the monitoring equipment.
-Under no circumstances shall any recording equipment be utilized for anything other than the intended business use case.
+Personnel with access to the surveillance systems must abide by the ShipBob Code of Conduct when utilising the monitoring equipment.
+Under no circumstances shall any recording equipment be utilised for anything other than the intended business use case.

 - Privileged Utility Programs

 Due to the short timelines involved with ShipBob’s business processes, ShipBob maintains several privileged accounts with access to sensitive systems and data.